margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 "bringing us into newness of Life"
 "rejoice that we are subject to the divien 'powers that be'"

+* the power of the Spirit, a parable

+"A sower went out to sow his seedL and as he sowed, some fell by the way side; and it was trodden down, and the fowls of the air devoured it.
+And some fell upon a rock; and as soon as it was sprung up, it withered away, because it lacked mositure.
+And some fell among thorns; and the thorns sprang up with it, and choke it.
+And other fell on good ground, and sprang up, and bare fruit an hundredfold."

+* man be in Christ

+"Christ"
+"man be in Christ"
+"he is a new creature: old things are passed away; behold, all things are become new"

+* glorious possibilities

+"Science reveals the glorious possibilities of immortal man, forever unlimited by the mortal senses.
+The Christ-element in the Messiah made him the Way-shower, Truth and Life."

+* The eternal Truth destroys what mortals seem to have learned from error, and man's real existence as a child of God comes to light.
+Truth demonstrated is eternal life.
+Mortal man can never rise from the temporal debris of error, belief in sin, sickness, and death, until he learns that God is the only Life."

+* "the soil of an 'honest and good heart'"

+"the seed must be sewn"
+"fruit"
+"swinish element in human nature uproots it"

+* perfection
+"be perfect as Father in heaven is perfect"

+* God, the only Mind, Life

 ## Week of January 4, 2020 - 'Sacrament' - Inspiring Passages ##

 * Being encouraged by others' faith - mutually encouraged